7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 }
 ```

-The @ref[ZIO Has injection](basics.md#zio-environment-bindings) support extends to the test cases, here we request two components implicitly using the ZIO environment:
+The @ref[ZIO Environment injection](basics.md#zio-environment-bindings) support extends to the test cases, here we request two components implicitly using the ZIO environment:

 - `BonusService` - is requested by `ZIO.service[BonusService]`
 - `zio.Random.Service` - is requested by `zio.random.nextInt`